aws/amazon-freertos/cmake/doc/porting_guide.md

 ### Compiler Settings

-The second section of the CMake file defines the compiler settings.
+The second section of the template file defines the compiler settings.
 We require you to use `afr_mcu_port` with a special name `compiler` to create a target `AFR::compiler::mcu_port` which holds the compiler settings information.
-Under the hood, the kernel will publicly link to this INTERFACE target so that the compiler settings are transitively populated to all modules.
+Under the hood, the kernel will publicly link to this `INTERFACE` target so that the compiler settings are transitively populated to all modules.
 Please use standard CMake built-in functions to provide compiler settings.
 You can find an example for the TI CC3220 Launchpad in `<ROOT>/cmake/vendors/ti/cc3220_launchpad/CMakeLists.txt`.